Seasawher/mathlib4-help/docs/tactics.md

 documentation for `Mathlib/Tactic/FunProp.lean` for a detailed explanation.

 * `fun_prop (disch := tac)` uses `tac` to solve potential side goals.
 Setting this option is required to solve `ContinuousAt/On/Within` goals.
+Assumptions from the local context are automatically discharged.
 * `fun_prop [c, ...]` will unfold the constant(s) `c`, ... before decomposing `f`.
 * `fun_prop (config := cfg)` sets advanced configuration options using `cfg : FunProp.Config`
   (see `FunProp.Config` for details).